 Another approach to YouTube SEO is to do competitor analysis.
 Check out channels that directly compete with yours and that rank well on YouTube.
 Use tools such as TubeBuddy to determine your competitors’ most-used tags.
 Those are the videos you might want to replicate to promote your YouTube channel as well.

 I recommend you spend almost as long creating your YouTube thumbnail images and coming up with a great headline as you spend creating the video.
-Let me give you a couple of thumbnail examples from the Mr. Beast YouTube channel.

 Your visuals should give a glimpse into what you have to offer in the video.
 Use attractive visuals.
 Choose a clean, readable font for your title and use colors and graphics that match your brand.
 Most importantly, spend time creating your images.
 I guarantee that most of the thumbnails above were created using Photoshop or a Photoshop alternative.